Gravity-Rail/railbot/README.md

-# Forked from MangDang Robotics Club

-ROS2 Humble modules forked from [MangDang Robotics Club example for the Mini Pupper 2](https://github.com/mangdangroboticsclub/chatgpt-minipupper2-ros2-humble).
+# RailBot: An easy way to get started with robotics and multimodal models

 # Overview

-The purpose of this repo is to give as many people as possible the ability to write and package code that can be run on robots, with a focus on integrating cloud LLMs with embedded code and models for the purposes of learning and entertainment.
+The purpose of RailBot is to give as many people as possible the ability to write and package code that can be run on robots, with a focus on integrating cloud LLMs with embedded code and models for the purposes of learning and entertainment.

 I want this code to be as accessible as possible.
 I would love to get feedback on making setup simpler and more robust across as many developer environments as possible.
 I want to make it possible to become a robotics expert without ever needing anything more than a cheap Linux, Windows or Mac computer.